The Image Ark

 In moments of uncertainty I am tempted to believe our muse is indeed a mischievous spirit.
 Maybe she is trying to teach deeper lessons about success through failure and her school is the school of hard knocks, or as some would have it, the Stupid School.
 She will keep us there like a dunce cornered in confusion until a new kind of faith and determination rise out of the ashes of doubt.
 She wants us to open our eyes to the prophetic view, which transcends that of mere profit, by growing large of heart with deeper understanding of the role change and impermanence play in our lives.

 There is no way around it.
 Sooner or later we have to make peace with ourselves as an unpredictable process of flux and flow in the flesh.
 We are a river and no one steps into the same river twice.
 While reconciliation has psychological, ecological and political layers, it begins with the individual’s epiphany concerning our common humanity and emanates out from there into vibrant and inclusive communities educated in critical thinking, communication, collaboration and creativity.

 Looking around today we see a world in upheaval.
 Everywhere we turn there is confrontation and conflict.
 This war is inside us.
 It is outside us.
 It is all around us.
 We cannot escape it because there is nowhere that is unaffected, either directly or indirectly, by political upheaval, social unrest, economic injustice, population pressure and environmental degradation.

-This exhibition, The Image Ark, offers 22 paintings from Step-by-Step Studio in its final days, a fragment of countless images loosed upon the flood during the years Chaminda and Nalaka maintained it and other studios from which it evolved.
-The show is dedicated to them, to their teacher Master Kularaj at Monkey’s Tale in Batticaloa, and to many unsung Sri Lankan artists – Tamil, Sinhalese and Muslim – who practiced and cultivated the arts with them.
+This collection, The Image Ark, offers 22 paintings from Step-by-Step Studio in its final days, a fragment of countless images loosed upon the flood during the years Chaminda and Nalaka maintained it and other studios from which it evolved.
+It is dedicated to them and to their teacher Master Kularaj at Monkey’s Tale in Batticaloa, as well as to many aspiring young Sri Lankan artists – Tamil, Sinhalese and Muslim – who practiced and cultivated the arts with them.
 It will go up for sale on line soon with proceeds to support a renewal of studios in Batticaloa and Colombo as well as to establish the Falling Sky Studio for migrants and refugees in Toronto, Canada.